ml-archive/keychain/README.md

 Most of the parameters have default values, so feel free to mix and match as needed.

 ## Customization
-`JWTKeychain` provides protocols for rolling out your own `User` models and controllers.

 ### UserController
 If you wish to modify the behavior of the `UserController` you can subclass it and override any function you wish.
 If you want to create your own UserController from scratch you can conform to the 'UserControllerType` protocol.